-Though Hurricane Maria was the deadliest to make landfall in Puerto Rico, it won’t be the last to make its presence felt in the island.
-To be better prepared for future hurricane seasons, comprehensive and updates emergency plans need to be in place to avoid future massive devastations.
+Though María was the deadliest hurricane to make landfall in Puerto Rico, it won’t be the last to make its presence felt in the island.
+To be better prepared for future hurricane seasons, comprehensive and updated emergency plans need to be in place.

 How is Hispanic Federation Helping?

-Hispanic Federation has helped to ensure families across the island had immediate access to water, food, and emergency supplies.
-Additionally, Hispanic Federation has supplied emergency grants to organizations and individuals facing severe challenges that could be substantially ameliorated with quick-cash infusions assistance and grants to build the capacity of organizations to respond to future disasters.
+Hispanic Federation (HF) has helped to ensure families across the island had immediate access to water, food, and emergency supplies.
+Additionally, HF has supplied emergency grants to organizations and individuals facing severe challenges that could be substantially ameliorated with quick-cash infusions assistance and grants to build the capacity of organizations to respond to future disasters.

 Vieques Conservation and Historical Trust (Vieques)